zhanghuichina/vc_mipi_nvidia/doc/BINNING.md

 When setting a binning mode, the ROI must be adjusted accordingly.

-The table below should give an overview about the resolutions of the sensors' binning modes:
+The table below should give an overview about the maximal resolutions of the sensor's binning modes:

 | sensor module | binning_mode <br> index | binning factors <br>(horizontal x vertical) | maximal resolution <br> (width x height) | comment |
 | ------------- | ------------------ | --------------- | ----------- | ----------------- |